KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### My Expectations for Conflict Resolution

 **Open Communication:** The most important tool for resolving conflict is clear and respectful communication.
-Actively listen to each other\'s viewpoints and express your own concerns constructively.
+Actively listen to each other's viewpoints and express your own concerns constructively.

 **Focus on the Issue:** Keep the discussion focused on the specific